 - Set an alarm to trigger you to start your pre-bed ritual.

-- Have a nighttime routine. (example: brush teeth, read 1 chapter of book, turn off lights)
+- Have a nighttime routine. (example: brush teeth, read one chapter oa f book, turn off lights)

 - Set a microhabit and some negative reinforcement.